-Ventricular septal defects (VSDs) are the most common congenital heart defect, and AmplatzerTM Muscular as well as Membranous VSD Occluders have a 20-year record of safety and effectiveness.2
+Ventricular septal defects (VSD) are the most common congenital heart defects,2 and Amplatzer™ Muscular VSD Occluders have a 20-year record of safety and effectiveness.

 - Are self-expandable, double-disc devices